anandankm/jDataStruct/README.md

 ===========

 Graphs:
-Implementation to find friends and friend-of-a-friend (foaf) using Neo4j Java REST API Using Rest API is useful to load data into neo4j using hadoop and query neo4j from various front facing servers.
+Implementation to find friends and friend-of-a-friend (foaf) using Neo4j Java REST API.
+Rest API is useful to load data into neo4j using hadoop and query neo4j from various front facing servers.

 * Download neo4j community version.